queritylib/querity/index.markdown

 Querity objects need some configuration to be correctly deserialized when they are received by a Spring `@RestController` as a JSON payload.

+This includes:

+* registering property editors in Spring MVC to recognize the `Querity` and `Condition` objects as valid request parameters,
+* configuring the Jackson module `QuerityModule` to correctly deserialize the Querity objects from JSON,
+* configuring the aspect `QuerityPreprocessorAspect` to use the preprocessors in the Spring controllers (see [Preprocessors](#preprocessors) below).

 These configurations are automatically done by importing the `querity-spring-web` module (see [Installing](#installing)).

+> You can disable the autoconfiguration of the Spring Boot starter by adding the following property to your `application.properties`:
+>
+> `querity.web.autoconfigure.enabled=false`
+>
+> Then you will have to apply the needed configurations manually.

 After that, you'll be able to use a `Query` or `Condition` as a controller parameter and build REST APIs like this: